Godwin's law

-An attendee at the 2010 Rally to Restore Sanity and/or Fear wearing a T-shirt implicitly referencing Godwin's Law: "I disagree with you but I'm pretty sure you're not Hitler."

-Godwin's law (or Godwin's rule), short for Godwin's law of Nazi analogies, is an Internet adage asserting: "As an online discussion grows longer, the probability of a comparison involving Nazis or Hitler approaches one."
-The law’s creator, Mike Godwin, maintains these comparisons often trivialize the Holocaust.
+Godwin's law (or Godwin's rule), short for Godwin's law of Nazi analogies, is an Internet proverb asserting: "As an online discussion grows longer, the probability of a comparison involving Nazis or Hitler approaches one."
+The law's creator, Mike Godwin, maintains these comparisons often trivialize the Holocaust.
 It is an example of the reductio ad Hitlerum fallacy.